 Kyle Zimmerman/Dakota Student

-Ben Godfrey is a staff writer for The Dakota Student.
-He can be reached at [email protected]
+Diane Newberry is the news editor for Dakota Student.
+She can be reached at [email protected]